Search String

 Flat-shaded computer games were mostly software-rendered via CPUs.
 And texture-mapped computer games had taken over by the time hardware-accelerated via dedicated GPUs became common.

-It depends on polygon-count and countless other factors, but i80286es generally rendered flat-shaded geometry at 30 FPS in 320x200 resolution whereas 7-8 MHz Motorola 68Ks generally rendered flat-shaded geometry at 15 FPS in 320x200 resolution.
+It depends on polygon-count and countless other factors, but IBM PC i80286es generally rendered flat-shaded geometry at 20 FPS in 320x200 resolution whereas the 7-8 MHz Motorola 68Ks of the Amiga and Atari ST generally rendered flat-shaded geometry at 15 FPS in 320x200 resolution.
 It's a lot more complex than that (eg., coprocessors, no. of on-screen colors, poly-count), but what I said generally holds true.

 1984-86 Flat-shaded Games